 Well, it is all down to discipline and doing the right thing during hot weather.

-As Britain's temperatures soar during the latest heatwave, with a new record high set in Northern Ireland at 31.2C which could even be broken on Thursday, some tips on how to stay cooler might be welcome.
+As Britain's temperatures soar during the latest heatwave, some tips on how to stay cooler might be welcome.

 The main reason is due to good HYDRATION.
 H20.
 OGIN.
 COLD WET.
 WATER … whatever you call it, make sure you drink plenty.